 If you think the world of Richard Branson is too far removed from your own world – think again.
 I’ve extracted some of the best bits from his approach that you can use in your own life to help achieve your own version of success.

-1) Carry a notebook – Branson’s secret weapon is carrying an old-fashioned notebook with him everywhere he goes.
+Branson’s secret weapon is carrying an old-fashioned notebook with him everywhere he goes.
 If you don’t write your ideas down, they could leave your head before you even leave the room.
 Branson prefers putting pen to paper rather than finger to keyboard because a sheet of paper doesn't have tempting distractions to divert his attention.

 Writing things down acts as a prompt to drive change.
 When Branson took a Virgin America flight out of Las Vegas on a hot day he made a note of how both he and other customers had no desire to use the routine hot towel that they had been given on the flight.
 When he was back in the office he read his observations to his team and got the hot towels changed to cold ones.
 Simple.

-2) Have fun – the driving factor behind all of Branson’s business pursuits has been his desire to enjoy himself.
+The driving factor behind all of Branson’s business pursuits has been his desire to enjoy himself.
 ‘A business has to be involving, it has to be fun, and it has to exercise your creative instincts,’ he says.

 Branson believes that you won’t be truly successful unless you enjoy what you’re doing and allow time for fun.
 When he no longer enjoys a project, it’s time to move on from it.

 So are you having fun at work right now?
 If the answer is no then it’s time to re-evaluate.
 Ask yourself where you can add some fun back in.
 Maybe it’s getting involved in a new project that gets your creative juices flowing.
 Or simply taking a new colleague out to lunch.